Psychologist

 Relationship Problems

-Most people are managing many relationships on an ongoing basis, relationships with a loved one, with children, other family members, friends, work relationships, and a romantic relationship.
+Most people, probably like you, are managing many relationships on an ongoing basis--relationships with a loved one, with children, other family members, friends, work relationships, and a romantic relationship.
 Each of these relationships can be a source of love, pleasure, support and excitement; however they can also be a source of grief and anguish if they are heading in an unhealthy direction.
 Each of our relationships has its demands and potential problems and each has the potential to influence the way we feel at any given time.

 Relationship problems sometimes arise because we never learned what to do or not to do, or problems arise because we have lost touch with our instinctive good sense and have become over-anxious about the relationship.
 Maybe you have lost your own self-respect and sense of our personal worth, or have had unfortunate experiences in past relationships and have temporarily lost your ability to trust, or maybe you have unrealistic expectations about what you should be getting from, or giving to, a relationship.